qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 External Python Plugins
 .......................

-|qg| offers a growing number of external Python plugins that are
-provided by the community.
+QGIS offers a growing number of external Python plugins that are provided by the community.
 These plugins reside in the official Plugins Repository and can be easily installed using the Python Plugin Installer.
 See Section :ref:`managing_plugins`.